processone/eturnal/docker-k8s/README.md

 ## Configuration

-Configuration is mainly done by the mounted `eturnal.yml` file (recommended).
-Here is an example [eturnal.yml](https://github.com/processone/eturnal/blob/master/config/eturnal.yml) file.
-However, eturnal may also be configured with some environment variables (see [eturnal documentation](https://eturnal.net/documentation/#Environment_Variables)).
+Configuration is mainly done by the mounted `eturnal.yml` file (recommended), see the [example configuration file](https://github.com/processone/eturnal/blob/master/config/eturnal.yml).
+However, eturnal may also be configured by specifying certain environment variables, see the [documentation](https://eturnal.net/documentation/#Environment_Variables).

 The configuration file is best mounted directly into the container:

 **Mountpath:**
 ` -v /path/to/eturnal.yml:/opt/eturnal/etc/eturnal.yml`

+**Note:** For logs to be printed with the `docker logs` command, `log_dir:` should be set to `stdout` in `eturnal.yml`.

 Here are some more hints [how to configure eturnal](https://eturnal.net/documentation/#Global_Configuration).

 ## Volume Mounts

-Volumes may be mounted for the configuration file and TLS certificates/dh-parameter file.
-TLS certificates and dh-parameter file shall be `.pem` files.
+Volumes may be mounted for the configuration file and TLS certificates/dh-parameter files.
+TLS certificates and the dh-parameter file shall be `.pem` files.

 ```yaml
 volumes: